-The market value of the restricted stock units was determined by the closing price of our common stock on January 31, 2018, as reported on the New York Stock Exchange.
-The total number of shares originally subject to this option vests as follows: 1/8th of the total number of shares subject to the option vested on September 15, 2017 and an additional The total number of shares originally subject to this option vests as follows: 1/8th of the total number of shares subject to the option shall vest every third month thereafter, subject to Mr. Stang's continuous service through each vesting date.
-In addition, if we terminate Mr. Stang's employment without "cause" or if Mr. Stang resigns for "good reason" (each as defined in Mr. Stang's change in control and severance agreement) (i) at any time other than during the period beginning 2 months prior to a change in control of the Company and ending 12 months after such change in control (the "Change in Control Period"), then any outstanding equity awards that would have vested, or could have vested based on the achievement of performance or other conditions, during the 12 month period following Mr. Stang's termination, will immediately vest, or (ii) during the Change in Control Period, then any outstanding equity awards will immediately vest 100% in full; provided, if any successor to the Company in a change in control refuses to assume, substitute or otherwise continue any outstanding equity awards, the vesting of such awards shall accelerate 100% immediately vest on the change in control (the "Change in Control Period").
+(4) The total number of shares originally subject to this option vests as follows: 1/8th of the total number of shares subject to the option vested on September 15, 2018 and an additional 1/16th of the total number of shares subject to the option vesting every third month thereafter, subject to Mr. Stang's continuous service through each vesting date.
+In addition, if we terminate Mr. Stang's employment without "cause" or if Mr. Stang resigns for "good reason" (each as defined in Mr. Stang's CIC Severance Agreement) (i) at any time other than during the period beginning two months prior to a change in control of the Company and ending 12 months after such change in control (the "Change in Control Period"), then any outstanding equity awards that would have vested, or could have vested based on the achievement of performance or other conditions, during the 12 month period following Mr. Stang's termination, will immediately vest, or (ii) during the Change in Control Period, then any outstanding equity awards will immediately vest 100% in full; provided, if any successor to the Company in a change in control refuses to assume, substitute or otherwise continue any outstanding equity awards, the vesting of such awards shall accelerate 100% immediately prior to, and contingent upon, the change in control (the "Stang Acceleration").